alterxyz/easy-dify-cookbook/hack/agent_in_workflow.md

                         pass

     return {
-        "status_code": response.status_code,
         "response_text": full_response,
     }
 ```

-The result would be like:
+The result would be like(outdated):

 ![image](https://github.com/user-attachments/assets/2c80f051-4fe3-4ea8-a2a6-b3ad7be86088)